 This was followed in late-2012 by my second short story collection, On the Edge of Twilight: 22 Tales to Follow You Home.
 (While The Uncanny Valley, first published in 2011, is technically a collection of short stories, I consider it a “unified collective,” and also part of something much larger–of exactly what will become clear when the prequel is published in 2015.)

 I organized the stories in On the Edge of Twilight in much the same way I did Scaring the Crows.
 Both the contents and the order evolved greatly over the course of the time spent preparing it for publication, and I think …Twilight stands as a good companion to the earlier collection.

 I was very excited to give Ray Bradbury the very first copy, just as I did with Scaring the Crows, but we lost him in June 2012, just two months before publication.
 It is dedicated to his dear memory, and to his daughter, Zee–also a wonderful friend.
 The last of the stories Ray read and critiqued are included, so the publication day of On the Edge of Twilight marked a significant milestone in my writing career, as well as my life.

 StoneGarden.net Publishing ceased operation in June 2013, their stock quickly slipping out of print and their Kindle editions disappearing from Amazon.
-Although StoneGarden.net is no more, both Scaring the Crows and On the Edge of Twilight are still in print as the two parts of my short story omnibus Crows at Twilight, published in October 2013 by West Arcadia Press, and available on Amazon here.
+Although StoneGarden.net is no more, both Scaring the Crows and On the Edge of Twilight are still in print as the two parts of my short story omnibus Crows at Twilight, published in October 2013, and available on Amazon here.
 All the original art (both interior and cover) for both books has been carried over, and John York created a beautiful new cover piece for it, too.
 This is the format that will remain in print for the foreseeable future, and I’m very pleased with how it turned out.